dagger/dagger/docs/current/guides/757394-use-services.md

 ```go file=./snippets/use-services/expose-host-services-to-container/main.go
 ```

-This Dagger pipeline calls `Host.Service([]PortForward)` to create a service that proxies traffic through the host to the configured port.
+This Dagger pipeline calls `Host.service([]PortForward)` to create a service that proxies traffic through the host to the configured port.
 It then sets the service binding on the client container to the host.

 </TabItem>
 <TabItem value="Node.js">